If this scheme pleases you, click here to download.

 By the end of the lesson, the learner should be able to:

-In groups, learners are guided to represent the information on a line graph.
-In groups, learners are guided to share and discuss with other groups. |
+In groups, learners are guided to choose a suitable scale and represent the data on a bar graph.

 KLB; Top Scholar: Mathematics

 Learner's Book Grade 8 pg.
-184-186 Ruler Digital devices |
+184-186

-Oral questions Oral Report Observation
+Oral questions Oral Report Observation Written exercise

 Your Name Comes Here